 U.S. links with York Racecourse date back to 1972, when John Galbreath, owner of that year’s Epsom Derby winner Roberto, summoned crack American pilot Braulio Baeza, to ride his colt in the G1 International Stakes, then the Benson and Hedges Gold Cup.
 Baeza excelled himself, taking Roberto straight to the lead and inflicting on the mighty Brigadier Gerard the only defeat he would suffer in 18 career starts.

-American trainer Wesley Ward renews the link this year when he saddles Hootenanny, a Royal Ascot winner last time out, in the G2 Irish Thoroughbred Marketing Gimcrack Stakes for 2-year-olds.
-As with owners, Ward will find a room dedicated solely for the comfort of trainers at York.
+American trainer Wesley Ward renewed the link in 2015 when he saddled Acapulco to be runner-up in the G1 Coolmore Nunthorpe Stakes.
+As with owners, Ward found a room dedicated solely for the comfort of trainers at York.

 The handshake extended to owners from overseas addresses all the finer points, from collection at the airport on arrival and hotel reservations right through to stabling facilities for their horses with local trainers.